citomni/docs/concepts/routing-layer-http-runtime.md

 - Numeric arrays are replaced wholesale.
 - Empty arrays still count as valid overrides.

+> Within the provider step, order in /config/providers.php also follows last-wins: routes from later providers overwrite identical path keys from earlier providers.

 ### 3.2 Purity and Caching

 Each route layer is pure PHP returning an array: